 As residential solar panels a generally between 330 and 400W these days, a 3kW (3,000W) solar sytem will require between about 7-10 solar panels.
-A typical solar panel is around 1m x 1.7m, therefore a 3kW system will require about 15-25 m2 of roof space, depending on the wattage of the panels.
+A typical solar panel is around 1m x 1.7m, therefore a 3kW system will require about 12-17 m2 of roof space, depending on the wattage of the panels.
 You can explore how many panels will fit on your roof using satellite imagery via Solar Choice’s quote comparison platform.

 How much does a 3kW solar system cost?

 Solar Choice tracks the price of solar power systems in Australia through our network and database of over 200 solar installers.
 We publish average prices monthly through the Solar Choice Price Index which you can refer to at any point.
 The latest average price for a fully installed 3kW solar system is $3,980 which included the STC rebate and GST.
 See the full breakdown on the table below which is updated every month:

 There are many factors that will influence the price you will be quoted.
 To give you an idea of some of the main things to look out for: